Quantum optimization within lattice gauge theory model on a quantum simulator: Discussion

-As mentioned above, in realistic optimization problems, local constraints exist ubiquitously.
-For such constrained optimization problems, there is still a lack of systematic quantum computing research.
-In this work, we find that local constraints often bring topological properties, which greatly reduces the efficiency of both conventional thermal and quantum annealing.
-Borrowing the idea of changing topology by cutting and gluing the system, we invent a generalized algorithm --- the sweeping quantum annealing method.
-After comparing with conventional quantum and thermal annealing algorithm, we find that this algorithm presents high efficiency and validity.
-Our sweeping quantum annealing algorithm can also be easily implemented on quantum computing platforms such as D-wave machine and therefore opens up an effective and innovative way for the application of quantum computing on realistic constrained problems.
-In the future, we will check the effectiveness of SQA under noises and dissipations~\cite{ZC2014,ZY2018} which commonly exist in the quantum annealer.
-The new algorithm can also be implemented for solving more realistic problems, such as opinion formation~\cite{Sznajd_2021} or elections~\cite{Siegenfeld2020}.
+As the fast development of Rydberg arrays simulation, precise regulation of the quantum state of LGT within topological sector is required.
+For such topological optimization problems, there is still a lack of systematic quantum simulation protocol.
+In this work, we find that the emergent topological properties in frustrated Ising systems greatly reduce the efficiency of both conventional thermal and quantum annealing.
+Borrowing the idea of changing topology by cutting and gluing the system, we invent such a generalized algorithm --- the sweeping quantum annealing method to solve these problems with huge quantum speedup.
+Moreover, the SQA can be easily implemented in realistic quantum simulation experimental platforms because the global transverse field term can be controlled finely by tunable laser or arbitrary waveform generators~\cite{kim2010quantum,kim2011q,georgescu2014quantum,EE2010PRB,king2018observation,ES2020PRL,wang2021observation,ge2021approximating,xu2020probing}.
+After comparing with conventional quantum and sweeping quantum annealing algorithm, we find that the SQA presents high efficiency and validity while other annealing schemes fail.
+The sweeping quantum annealing therefore opens up an effective and innovative way for controlling quantum states of LGT.
+It will also be of interests to study the effectiveness of SQA under noises and dissipations~\cite{ZC2014,ZY2018} which commonly exist in the quantum simulator.